Dudebro II: Cancelled top-down version

 The game was originally set to be released as a 3D top-down shooter presented in a 3rd person perspective, with 2D sprite-based characters in 3D environments, developed with the Unity engine.
 The player was meant to controls Dudebro's movement with the keyboard and aim with the mouse.
 Weapons and upgrades would have been available through the player environment.

 The gameplay was mission-based, with each map offering a certain number of missions that needed be completed in order to unlock the level's boss door.
 Missions were accessed by touching medal-shaped markers scattered across the map and accepted in a subsequent prompt, and they could involve changes in level design, weapon sets and enemy spawns.
 Mission objectives could involve killing enemies, doing speedruns, saving girls, finding hidden objects or surviving for a set amount of time.
 Completing each mission would award the user a medal, and some of them unlock new paths in the level to give the player access to more missions or allow easier backtracking.
 Completed missions and levels could be replayed anytime, and unlocked paths would stay unlocked in subsequent playthroughs.

 The game later switched to a 2D side-scrolling version after multiple dropouts left the team too understaffed to continue development.

-Super Mario Maker levels

-In 2015, the development team released two levels for Super Mario Maker, named "Super Dude Bros.™ II Chapter 1-1: Dawgs of War" and "Super Dude Bros.
-II Chapter 1-2: There Will Be B.R.Oil".

-Two official posts from the official developer blog detailed the plot of the custom levels, a rarity for user-generated content for Super Mario Maker even among other professional developers.
-It is the year 2015.
-Supah Mariobro, a heroic plumber from B.R.O.
-Alliance, embarks on a grand adventure to rescue his beloved Brincess Beach from the greedy paws of the KooPro professional terrorist organization.
-Then Supah Mariobro follows Dudebro’s steps through a mysterious oil pipeline facility in Alaska, up to the first boss fight against "a familiar character" (sic).

-The developers published for free level codes that allow users to download those levels.
-They cautioned against spoiler culture when playing through these levels, as they might potentially ruin some crucial story beats from the yet-to-be-released Dudebro II.

-Dudebro II and NeoGAF's MeToo controversy

-As a highly controversial MeToo sex scandal rocked NeoGAF in late 2017, the developer issued a public statement disavowing NeoGAF and distancing themselves from the website.
-They announced plans to purge all references to NeoGAF, and start work under a new team on a spiritual successor.
-No further statements confirming the game is in active development were ever issued.
-However, other NeoGAF community works such as the graphical novel "Savage Empire" survived the transitional fallout from NeoGAF's controversy.